neherlab/covid19_scenarios/README.md

         - dataProvenance = The organization behind the data collection
         - license = The license governing the usage of data

-### Updating/editing data for the existing region:
+### Updating/editing case count data for the existing region:
   We note that this option is not preferred relative to a script that automatically updates as outlined above.
   However, if there is no accessible data sources, one can manually enter the data.
 To do so